 Step 2.
 Select an Engineering Program and Get Admitted

-Engineering is not an easy degree which is why it is not for everyone.
-When you do decide to opt for an engineering major, make sure that you have had a good thought about it.
-It will help you immensely if you have had some previous experience with engineering subjects like mathematics, physics, and in some cases, chemistry.
-Choose your major and minor subjects based on your interest and ease of understanding because this will help you a lot in the completion of your degree.
+Engineering is not an easy degree, which is why it is not for everyone.
+When you decide to choose an engineering major, make sure that you have thought carefully about the commitment.
+It will help you immensely if you have previous experience with subjects such as mathematics, physics, and, in some cases, chemistry.
+Choose your major and any minors or electives based on your interests, strengths, and career goals because this will help you a lot in completing your degree.

 Step 3.
 Fulfill the Educational Requirement

-Step three involves the completion of your degree.
-An undergraduate degree in engineering will have some core courses and some elective courses for you to take.
-Some of them might have practicals on the side and some might need you to submit a project.
-This depends on your major and teacher.
-Before choosing a specialization, make sure to go through the course outline as it will help you decide which suits your interests and capabilities.
+Step three involves completing your degree.
+An undergraduate degree in engineering will usually include core courses, electives, labs, design courses, and projects.
+Some programs also include co-op terms, internships, or a final-year capstone project.
+The structure depends on your university and engineering discipline.
+Before choosing a specialization, make sure to go through the course outline because it will help you decide which program best suits your interests and capabilities.

 Step 4.
 Apply for Licenses and Certifications